Probate Q&A Series

 2. Formal Probate Administration

 If the estate’s personal property (including vehicles) exceeds $20,000, or if you choose formal probate, you must open an estate with the clerk of superior court.
-The clerk appoints you as personal representative.
+The clerk appoints a personal representative.
 You will then:

-• File a petition for probate and letters of administration.
+• File an application for letters of administration.

 • Collect and value estate assets.